-- Time Savings – By engaging in a support contract that covers a variety of platforms, you won’t need to spend precious time shopping around for different vendors
+- Time Savings – By engaging in a support contract that covers a variety of platforms, you won’t need to spend precious time shopping around for different vendors.

 Scenario: You’re a company using Salesforce for your sales organization, NetSuite for fulfillment and accounting, and Dell Boomi as an integration middleware.
 An issue results in Salesforce Opportunities not being transmitted to NetSuite, and you can’t decipher which platform is causing the issue, resulting in hundreds of new sales being put on hold.
-By having a single support partner for all your cloud-based applications, you’re safe in the knowledge that your issue will be resolved, as your partner has all the necessary tools to help you – regardless of the platform causing the issue
+By having a single support partner for all your cloud-based applications, you’re safe in the knowledge that your issue will be resolved, as your partner has all the necessary tools to help you – regardless of the platform causing the issue.

 Make sure you have adequate remote support access to keep your end-users trained and up-to-date with your systems

 We’re currently in a period of immense change.
-Many companies are dealing with this by reducing their headcount as a way cutting costs.
+Many companies are dealing with this by reducing their headcount as a way of cutting costs.
 If you’re one of those companies, you may be looking to have your remaining employees perform tasks that they’re not necessarily used to doing.
 This means two things:

 - A greater need for training – To perform those tasks effectively, and keep the business running smoothly, those employees need to be trained.
-Ideally, you want a support vendor you’re familiar with, and one that knows your processes well, to conduct this training
+Ideally, you want a support vendor you’re familiar with and one that knows your processes well, to conduct this training.

 - Higher risk of user error – Because your remaining users are now being cross-trained on new platforms, this opens the door for mistakes.
-To clean up those errors, you’ll likely need to lean on your support provider, and be able to access them quickly
+To clean up those errors, you’ll likely need to lean on your support provider and be able to access them quickly.

 If you’re changing your business processes, make sure you have access to professional support to guide you through the changes